The New Adventures of Gigantor: English opening narration

 At the beginning of the 21st century, scientists found that with new computers and super alloys, they could build an even bigger, faster Gigantor.
 They built the new Gigantor!

 Plot

 In 1990s, when solar energy, a pollution-free energy source, has become widespread throughout the world.
 Shotaro Kaneda is a young boy whose dead scientist father created the giant robot Tetsujin-28 after realizing the chances of attacks from outer galaxies.
 Shotaro has possession of the only V-controller, kept in an attache case, which enables him to have direct command of the all mighty Tetsujin-28.
 If the V-controller goes into the hands of the enemy, this could lead Tetsujin-28 to fight for villains who want to destroy the earth.
-Whenever peace in this world is threaten from Branch, aliens, and others, Shotaro together with his friends, Dr. Shikishima, Detective Otsuka, must unleash the power of our metallic super hero.
+Whenever peace in this world is threatened from Branch, aliens, and others, Shotaro together with his friends, Dr. Shikishima, Detective Otsuka, must unleash the power of our metallic super hero.